How Much Does It Cost to Become an Electrician?

 The AM2 involves a full day of practical work.
 You must wire a complete installation to BS 7671 standards, carry out safe isolation, complete testing, and produce the required certification.
 It is a challenging assessment, but your diploma and NVQ training will have prepared you well.

-The ECS Gold Card application costs approximately £36.
+The ECS Gold Card application costs £36-£56 (depending on JIB membership).
 The card is valid for 5 years.
 You will also need a valid first aid certificate (Emergency First Aid at Work, typically £70-£100) and to pass the CSCS Health, Safety and Environment Test (approximately £21).

 Most qualifications include one exam attempt in the course fee.
 If you need a resit, this typically costs £50 to £150 per exam depending on the qualification.
 The 18th Edition exam resit is usually around £70-£90.
 The 2391 practical resit is more expensive at £100-£150.

-When you start your training, you will need basic hand tools.
-Many of these you will use throughout your career:
+When you start working independently, you will need basic hand tools.
+Many of these will last throughout your career:

 Your single biggest tool investment will be a multifunction tester.
 This is essential for the 2391 qualification and all professional testing work.
 Entry-level instruments from Megger, Metrel, or Kewtech start around £500.
 Professional-grade units cost £800-£1,500.
 Many electricians buy this as they approach their 2391 qualification rather than right at the start.